-- Qualified teachers of deaf children who are also subject specialists - On site Speech and Language therapists specially skilled in paediatric hearing impairment - A range of support staff skilled in working with deaf pupils - All staff qualified in BSL - On site British Sign Language training centre - Curriculum designed to meet the needs of deaf children - Cross curricula approach to language and communication development an integral part of the Curriculum. - A child centred total communication policy and communication rich environment - Acoustically treated classrooms which meet BB93 specifications - Provision of radio aids - Provision of soundfield equipment in upper school classrooms - On site audiology clinic for checks, repairs and ear mould making - Classroom layout and lighting suited to the needs of deaf children to ensure they can see clearly for the purposes of lip-reading and watching signing - Close links with NHS audiology/ENT departments - Close links with a range of external agencies and voluntary organisations for deaf children.
+- Qualified teachers of deaf children who are also subject specialists - On-site Speech and Language therapists specially skilled in paediatric hearing impairment - A range of support staff skilled in working with deaf pupils with various SEN - All staff qualified in BSL - On-site British Sign Language training centre - Curriculum designed to meet the needs of deaf children - Cross curricula approach to language and communication development an integral part of the curriculum. - A child centred total communication policy and communication rich environment - Acoustically treated classrooms which meet BB93 specifications - Provision of radio aids - Provision of soundfield equipment in upper school classrooms - On site audiology clinic for checks, repairs and ear mould making - Classroom layout and lighting suited to the needs of deaf children to ensure they can see clearly for the purposes of lip-reading and watching signing - Residential boarding for students where distance does not allow daily travel, to enable access to educational provision appropriate to their needs. - Close links with NHS audiology/ENT departments - Close links with a range of external agencies and voluntary organisations for deaf children